jaalto/project--shell-script-performance-and-portability/README.md

   For some tests: GNU parallel.

-- Other requirements: the `time` command must be work with functions.
-  The Zsh's built-in `time` or external time(1) command cannot be used.
+- Other requirements: the `time` command must be cabable of operating on functions.
+The Zsh's built-in `time` and the external time(1) command cannot time functions.

 # GENERAL ADVICE